Charlie Kirk's killer blended in on Utah university campus, and a high-powered rifle is recovered

 Kirk was taking questions about gun violence

 Kirk was speaking at a debate hosted by his nonprofit political youth organization, Arizona-based Turning Point USA, at the Sorensen Center courtyard on campus.
-Immediately before the shooting, he was taking questions from an audience member about gun violence.
+Immediately before the shooting, he took questions from an audience member about gun violence.

 “Do you know how many transgender Americans have been mass shooters over the last 10 years?” the person asked.
 Kirk responded, “Too many.”